ooni/userauth/ooniauth-py/README.md

 make all
 ```

-This will create the wheels file in `userauth/target/wheels`
+This will create the wheels file in `userauth/target/wheels`.
+You can use this wheels file as any other python dependency!